haseebnasir94/haseebnasir/README.md

 **Work Experience:**

-&rarr; Formerly at the Securities and Exchange Commission of Pakistan (SECP), working on asset tokenization, government debt issuance, and regulatory frameworks for the securities market.
+&rarr; Formerly worked at the Securities and Exchange Commission of Pakistan (SECP), focusing on asset tokenization, government debt issuance, and regulatory frameworks for the securities market.

 &rarr; Oversaw multiple asset tokenization startups under SECP’s Regulatory Sandbox, supporting efforts to explore the potential of digital assets in Pakistan’s financial ecosystem.